ultimate271/notes/tolkien/akallabeth.md

 utterly the use of the Elven-tongues, and punished those that welcomed the ships of Eressëa, that still came secretly to the west-shores of the land.

+### Ar-Gimilzôr commands the Faithful to leave the west regions of Númenór, so they go to Gil-Galad in the North of Middle earth
 Now the Elendili dwelt mostly in the western regions of Númenor; but Ar-Gimilzôr commanded all that he could discover to be of this party to remove from the west and dwell in the east of the land; and there they were watched.